ve-header title="Inspirational Kent Women Writers" background=gh:kent-map/images/banners/18c.jpg .sticky

 Ann Radcliffe

-Ann Radcliffe was a defining figure of the eighteenth century Gothic romance, with literary sensations such as The Mysteries of Udolpho (1794) and The Italian (1796).
-Both of these are set in the exotic climate of southern Europe.
-However, Ann Radcliffe never went to Italy, even better than that, she came to Kent.
+Ann Radcliffe was a defining figure of the 18th century Gothic romance, with literary sensations such as The Mysteries of Udolpho (1794) and The Italian (1796), set in the exotic climate of southern Europe.
+However, Ann Radcliffe never went to Italy, even better she came to Kent.

 Vita Sackville-West